 If it becomes clear that enrollment is consistently below your benchmark, changes must be made to ensure sustainability.
 A range of options are possible.
 You could potentially combine classrooms and mix age groups.
 Indeed, many ECE leaders extoll the benefits of mixed age groups as an effective strategy to strengthen intellectual and behavior skills, build confidence in younger children and empathy in older children.
 You could re-structure staffing patterns — perhaps reducing some administrative positions (where tasks can be handled electronically or virtually) or employing a teacher or director who spends part of the time in the classroom and part on administrative tasks.
 You might consider joining together with other small centers to share a back office or other support staff, in a strategy called Shared Services.
 In general, right-sizing your center will require that you revisit previous assumptions about staffing and explore a range of alternative strategies.

-Early childhood program managers use a variety of tools to track enrollment.
+Early childhood program managers use a variety of tools to track your child care enrollment.

 Some providers created ‘home-grown’ dashboards that use Excel tables to monitor enrollment by classroom each week.